RonenNess/Serverito/README.md

 - Added support in changing static files encoding type.
 - Added charset header to static files we serve.

+#### 1.0.0.3

+- Improved the way we read requests input to support POST data.
+- Added some tests to the example HTML.

 ## Contact

 For bug report, questions or feature requests, please use the [GitHub Issues](https://github.com/RonenNess/Serverito/issues/) section.